-This scene is the concluding statement of Erin Bruner before the jury.
-Laura Linney’s tone perfectly expresses her character’s emotion and an epitome.
-She offers a balanced and reasonable position on an otherwise tightly guarded territory under the general rubric of science.
+This clip is from the concluding statement of Erin Bruner before the jury.
+Laura Linney’s tone perfectly expresses her character’s emotion and an epitome of reason and compassion.
+She offers a balanced and reasonable position on an otherwise tightly guarded territory under the general rubric of medical science.
 The perfect voice for the most important question.